sarthak-dhiman/ButtonMorse/README.md

-ButtonMorse is a non conventional morse decoder based upon microcontrollers , coded with Pyhton or C++ depending upon the microcontroller used. the standalone windows version provides decoding without use of any support hardware of the original version
+ButtonMorse is a non conventional morse decoder based upon microcontrollers , coded with Python or C++ depending upon the microcontroller used. the standalone windows version provides decoding without use of any support hardware of the original version